flyteorg/flyte/rsts/concepts/basics.rst

         :text: Registration
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    **Registration** is the process of uploading workflow and its task definitions to the FlyteAdmin service.
+    **Registration** is the process of uploading a workflow and its task definitions to the FlyteAdmin service.
-    Registration creates an inventory of available tasks, workflows and launch plans - declared per project and domain.
+    Registration creates an inventory of available tasks, workflows and launch plans, declared per project and domain.

     ---